simonecarolynr/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain the difference between Relational Databases and SQL.
-•it defines and manipulates data based on structured query language.
+1. Explain the difference between Relational Databases and SQL. it defines and manipulates data based on structured query language.
 2. Why do tables need a primary key?
-•Each database table needs a primary key because it ensures row-level accessibility
+Each database table needs a primary key because it ensures row-level accessibility
 3. What is the name given to a table column that references the primary key on another table.
-•Foreign Key
+Foreign Key
 4. What do we need in order to have a many to many relationship between two tables. you would need an intermediate table so you can join the tables.